jonab03/NMS-Notes/Stasis Device Planning.md

 # General Info

-50x Purchasable at a time is expected so plan for 25x the specified amount of farming.
-(Good luck!)
+~~50x Purchasable at a time is expected so plan for 25x the specified amount of farming.
+(Good luck!)~~

-The purchasable resources are not found at every station / trader so you will need to find them across several different systems.
+~~The purchasable resources are not found at every station / trader so you will need to find them across several different systems.~~

+**Some parts of this document still apply but anything referencing purchasing gas products is incorrect as I forgot to actually check if they can be purchased.
+It may be updated to account for this but for now I would suggest relying on somewhere else for info.**

 ## Material Per Plant:
 > cactus = 100